The Providers’ Council appreciates your support of the electoral process!

 CareVote — the Council’s nonpartisan voter engagement initiative — encourages all human services employees, clients, consumers, board members and friends to register to vote and to support caring communities.

 Massachusetts allows for online voter registration.
 Simply visit the Secretary of the Commonwealth’s online voter registration page and follow the simple instructions.
 Registering to vote takes less than five minutes — and you don’t even need a postage stamp!

-This year, the Secretary of the Commonwealth’s office is sending postcards to registered voters, offering the opportunity to participate in mail-in voting.
-To learn more about voting by mail, which is available to all voters in 2020, please visit the Secretary of the Commonwealth’s vote by mail page.
+To learn more about voting by mail, which is available to all voters in 2022, please visit the Secretary of the Commonwealth’s vote by mail page.

 Not sure if you’re registered to vote or if you’re registered at the right address?
 Use this website to check.

-- Saturday, August 22: Last day to register to vote in the Massachusetts State Primary
+- Saturday, August 27: Last day to register to vote for the State Primary election

-- Saturday, October 24: Last day to register to vote in the General Election
+- Saturday, October 29: Last day to register to vote in Municipal, State and Gubernatorial elections

 Questions about CareVote or the Council’s nonpartisan voter engagement efforts?
 Contact Bill Yelenak.